 How can you manage your dental emergency at home?

 - First and foremost, book an appointment to see our London emergency dentist as quickly as you can.

 - Take pain relief, such as paracetamol or ibuprofen, to manage discomfort.

 - Keep hold of a lost tooth or crown (in milk) in case it can be reinserted.

-- If in doubt, call the NHS 111 number for medical enquiries, or 999 number for emergencies where there has been a lot of blood lost or the person has lost consciousness.
+- If in doubt, call the NHS 111 number for medical enquiries, or the 999 number for emergencies where there has been a lot of blood loss or the person has lost consciousness.